Resources

 Learn

-Workplace Diversity, Equity, and Inclusion (DEI) Holiday Calendar for 2023
+Workplace Diversity, Equity, and Inclusion (DEI) Holiday Calendar for 2024

-Workplace Diversity, Equity, and Inclusion (DEI) Holiday Calendar for 2023
+Workplace Diversity, Equity, and Inclusion (DEI) Holiday Calendar for 2024

-Looking to build a more inclusive workplace in 2023 and beyond?
+Looking to build a more inclusive workplace in 2024 and beyond?
 Use this list of holidays and national events to plan your Diversity, Equity, and Inclusion engagement calendar.

 SHARE THIS POST:

 Note: the list isn't exhaustive – there are so many amazing global holidays and events you can choose to honor!
-This list is a great starting point for HR leaders who want to level up their DEI programming in a way that will be fun and engaging to their teams.
+This list is a great starting point for HR leaders who want to level up their DEI programming in a way that will be fun and engaging for their teams.

 Downloadable DEI Holiday Calendar

-Scroll below to see the full list of DEI holidays and events — or download our PDF version by filling out the form below.
-You'll get a printable twelve month calendar for 2023 with all of the holidays.
+As an alternative, you can also download our PDF version by filling out the form below.
+You’ll receive a printable twelve-month calendar for 2024 with all of the holidays.

 New call-to-action